hayessh/neifoa/README.md

 # neifoa
 Football Website
-Import on 5/6/2022
+5/6/2022 Import on
 change's to school.html
-Update contact form to include the following spam mail completed on Tuesday May 17th 2022
+Update contact form to include the following
+5/17/2022 spam mail completed on Tuesday
 Working on the contact.html Sucess html
-Working on the Domain name 5/18/2022 waiting for Awaiting email confirmation.
-5/18/2022 Paid on Discover card change all html file to copyrights to May 2022 buid images, icon, js, css directory updated the rules.html replace video to youtube update the about.html 5.25
+5/18/2022 Working on the Domain name waiting for Awaiting email confirmation.
+Paid on Discover card
+5/20/2022 change all html file to copyrights to May 2022 buid images, icon, js, css directory updated the rules.html replace video to youtube 6/24/2022 neifoa.com was transfer
+5.25.2022  update the about.html
 Update the pages to read clinic from meeting.
+5.26.2022 Reviewing all pages for load to the internet.